NEBOSH Certificate - Most Commonly Asked Questions

 It will depend on the method of learning you choose to study and the course provider.
-If you study in a classroom, it usually takes around 10 full days.
+If you study in a virtual classroom or physical classroom, it usually takes around 10 full days.

 Online courses are a lot more flexible, but you need to be motivated to study regularly.
 It varies from person to person how long it can take to complete an online course, but a rough guide is around 80-120 hours.

 Don’t forget, you'll also need to take the 2 assessments.
 The online exam is able to be taken at multiple dates throughout the year.
 The practical risk assessment can be submitted at any time.

 Hopefully, you have a clearer understanding of what is involved in the NEBOSH Certificate and where it can take you in your career!